CoordiNet: uncertainty-aware pose regressor for reliable vehicle localization: EXPERIMENTS

-In autonomous driving and robotics, localization of the robot could be directly used by the planning algorithm to compute control command.
-As a consequence, one needs localization information to be as smooth as possible.
-However, as seen in figures~\ref{fig:demo} \& \ref{oxford_trajs}, CoordiNet poses prediction are not always temporally consistent, so that the resulting trajectory can be sometimes discontinuous.
-In this section, we demonstrate the benefit of using the uncertainty measurement computed by CoordiNet to improve temporal consistency of regressed poses.

-For this experiment, we use an Extended Kalman Filter (EKF) to smooth poses predicted by Coordinet.
-We use the implementation provided by the ROS \textbf{robot\_localization} package.
-Integration is done by providing only the absolute pose measurement given by the network to the filter.
-We demonstrate superiority of our learned uncertainty over a fixed baseline using three experiments: \begin{itemize} \item Coordinet + EKF with fixed covariance values, \item Coordinet + EKF with covariance values from the network, \item Coordinet + EKF with covariance values from the network, where Coordinet uncertainty head is fine-tuned on unseen data while other layers are freezed. \end{itemize} We report the results of these experiments on a full run of the Paris dataset in Figure~\ref{uncertainty_effect}.
+Rather than the raw CNN results, we are interested in the performance of the method outlined in \ref{locunderuncertainty}, where poses and uncertainties are fused into an EKF.
+We use the implementation provided by the ROS \textbf{robot\_localization} package with default parameters.
+We demonstrate superiority of our learned uncertainty over a fixed baseline using three experiments: \begin{itemize} \item EKF with fixed covariance values, \item EKF with non-calibrated CoordiNet covariance values, \item EKF with calibrated CoordiNet covariance values, see section~\ref{subsec:calibrated_covariance}. \end{itemize} We report the results of these experiments on a full run of the Paris dataset in Figure~\ref{uncertainty_effect}.
 We evaluate a smoothness score $s$ of the trajectory (the lower the better) by computing the norm of the difference between two consecutive unitary directional vectors:

 As expected, coupled with an EKF the final trajectory gets smoother and the maximum error on the run is reduced.
 By rejecting outliers, the EKF reduces most of the time the mean error compared to the raw poses.
-We also show that it is crucial to estimate good covariance values in order to obtain the optimal trade-off between accuracy and smoothness: Coordinet + EKF with fine-tuned covariance performs the best in this experiment compared to fixed covariance values and to the baseline version.
-Training uncertainty with additional data is useful because errors on training set are not distributed similarly to the errors on test conditions which could cause the network to underestimate the uncertainty.
+We also show that it is crucial to estimate good covariance values in order to obtain the optimal trade-off between accuracy and smoothness: Coordinet + EKF with calibrated covariance performs the best in this experiment compared to fixed covariance values and to the baseline version.

 We show in figure~\ref{screenshots} estimated covariance values as well as filtered trajectory in different parts of the Paris dataset map.
 Notice the shape of the covariance ellipsoid: for instance with the absence of lateral road markings, the covariance grows along the lateral direction.